Melvin Swig: Personal life

 Swig was married four times.
 In 1939, he married Phyllis Diamond with whom he had two children; Steven and Judy.
 They divorced in 1951.
 Swig then married Marcia Hove and had twin sons: Robert and Kent.
 They divorced in 1965.
 His third wife was Dolores Cochrane who had two daughters from a previous marriage.
 They were married for seventeen years until her death from lung cancer.
 His fourth wife was Charlotte Mailliard (née Smith).
 After his death, she married George Pratt Shultz, who served as the U.S. Secretary of State from 1982 to 1989.

 His children were all raised in the Jewish faith.
 His son Steven Swig, formally served as chairman of the board of the Swig Company in San Francisco, and is married to Mary Green, founder of Mary Green lingerie.
 His daughter Judy died of cancer in 1975 at the age of 26.
 His son Kent Swig, a real estate developer in New York, was married to and divorced from Elizabeth Macklowe, daughter of real estate developer Harry B. Macklowe.
-His son Robert Swig, a philanthropist in San Francisco, died of cancer in 2000 at the age of 39; Robert had three children with his wife Kim Baldwin Swig.
+His son Robert Swig, a philanthropist in San Francisco, died in 2000 at the age of 39; Robert had three children with his wife Kim Baldwin Swig.